 Why Can’t I Sue My Employer?

-In order to set up the system of workers’ compensation benefits, both workers and employers gave up some rights in exchange for some benefits.
-Employees gave up the right to sue their employers; in exchange, they are able to receive benefits without proving that the employer was negligent in causing their injuries.
+To set up the system of workers’ compensation benefits, both workers and employers gave up some rights in exchange for some benefits.
+Employees gave up the right to sue their employers; in exchange, they can receive benefits without proving that the employer was negligent in causing their injuries.
 In Iowa, like most states, employers are required to carry workers’ compensation insurance for the benefit of their employees, who may or may not have adequate medical coverage and wouldn’t otherwise receive compensation for lost wages due to injury.
 In exchange, Iowa law restricts the rights of workers to file lawsuits against their employers if they are injured at work.